 ).
 And I absolutely cannot tolerate being told how I should feel on that day.

-It was a great relief to spend America's 9/11 abroad, in a place where the anniversary might or might not be noted briefly during the equivalent of "World Minute" in a language I don't
+It was a great relief to spend America's 9/11 abroad, in a place where the anniversary might or might not be noted briefly during the equivalent of "World Minute" in a language I don't speak on whatever

 All around the building, stones are carved with the names of Lithuanians martyred inside it.

-speak on whatever the local news channel is.
+the local news channel is.
 I appreciate reflecting upon it in my head, without the media-circus horror-show outside.
 I'm seriously considering making a habit of this.

 Here in Vilnius today, I created a mix of: doing nothing, doing Very Serious Things, and doing utterly joyous and lighthearted things.